 UI Health pays CHH $1,000 per patient per month once a patient has transitioned into permanent support.
-Housing stock comes from a cooperative of 28 supportive housing agencies that represent 150 one bedroom apartments scattered throughout the city as well as single room occupancy (SRO) studio units.
-This is a collaborative interdisciplinary model that includes hospital social workers, supportive housing case managers, street outreach workers, with CHH playing a project management and coordination role.
+Housing stock comes from a cooperative of 28 supportive housing agencies representing 150 one-bedroom apartments scattered throughout the city and single-room occupancy (SRO) studio units.
+This is a collaborative interdisciplinary model that includes hospital social workers, supportive housing case managers, and street outreach workers, with CHH playing a project management and coordination role.

-BHH has created a healthcare-to-housing model that has demonstrated a significant drop in healthcare costs (-21%).
+BHH has created a healthcare-to-housing model demonstrating a significant drop in healthcare costs (-21%).

 A few of the many lessons learned through the pilot: